Central Office Staff

 Case Manager, Residential and Day Treatment Programs

-Tami specializes as the case manager for students in residential and day treatment programs for all students in the supervisory union.
-She also works with the Evaluation Team in the coordination of evaluations and in supporting case managers with evaluation requests and questions
+Dianne specializes as the case manager for students in residential and day treatment programs for all students in the supervisory union.
+She also works with the Evaluation Team in the coordination of evaluations and in supporting case managers with evaluation requests and questions.

 Behavior Specialists